jamesnulliu/VSC-CMake-CXX-Project-Template/README.md

 .\scripts\build.bat
 ```

-If you want to build cuda examples, simply add `--cuda-examples` to the build command.
+If you want to build cuda examples, simply add `--build-cuda-examples` to the build command.